TopSlime999/Argonify/README.md

 - [X] Display the entered keys in a fashionable sense.
 - [ ] ADD MORE STAGES LATER - first get here :-) .

-Estimated Completion Time: Several Months if not Weeks
+Estimated Completion Time: Several Months if not Years